 Let's cut right to the chase: Vitamin A is widely considered to be the most beloved hero ingredient in all of dermatology.
 Confused because you perhaps haven't heard of it?
 Well, you probably have heard of retinol or retinoids, right?
-They're all one and the same; retinoids are the preformed, or active, form of vitamin A.
+They're all one and the same; retinoids are the preformed, or active, form of vitamin A. Vitamin A is featured in many anti-aging serums and face oils.
+Ahead, we speak with two board-certified dermatologists and a cosmetic chemist to offer a deep dive on this A+ vitamin (pun intended).

 Meet the Expert